What is Personalized Content Delivery?

 Currently, many marketers have not yet fully implemented a personalization strategy.
-Their data may not be in order, or they simply may not have the expertise to implement this advanced starategy.
+Their data may not be in order, or they simply may not have the expertise to implement this advanced strategy.
 According to Evergage, 52% believe that the maturity level of their organization’s personalization strategy is “limited” while only 8% rate it as “advanced.”
-Overwhelmingly, they indicate that as the technology and strategy becomes mainstreamed, its use will increase exponentially.
+Overwhelmingly, they indicate that as the technology and strategy becomes mainstream, its use will increase exponentially.
 Programmatic marketing which can drive personalization is similarly on the rise, confirming that we are only at the beginning of the personalized marketing revolution.

 Challenges for Marketers Trying to Understand Competition

 If marketers were previously able to gauge competitor strategy by looking on their website, keeping abreast of marketing materials, or simply watching for their posts in their social media feeds, now this information is not always readily available since each user will see something different.
 Users will be targeted differently than in the past - and privately, so it becomes increasingly difficult to act and react in accordance to the wider market picture.
 This new landscape that is developing necessitates new tools to keep abreast of market developments.

 How do customers react to Personalization: Cool or